 This would return customers from all states except California, Nevada, and Arizona.

 Another common filtering scenario involves selecting rows where a column's value falls within a specific range, including the boundaries.
 For instance, finding products with a price between 50and100 (inclusive).
-You could use AND
+You could use AND with comparison operators:

 SELECT product_name, price